terminated-star/MotionCraft/README.md

 ## Current State

-Currently, only available on servers that implement the Paper API.
+Currently, only available on servers that implement the Spigot API.

 ## Anti-cheat Status